awendt/poet/README.md

 [![Build Status](https://secure.travis-ci.org/awendt/poet.png)](http://travis-ci.org/awendt/poet)

-Lost in a long list of host stanzas in your `$HOME/.ssh/config`?
+# Wanna to split up your longish `~/.ssh/config` into several files?

+1. `gem install poet`
+2. `mkdir ~/.ssh/config.d/`
+3. Divide your `ssh_config` into several smaller files in the directory you just created
-Fear not -- divide them up into several smaller files under `$HOME/.ssh/config.d/` and run `poet` to concatenate them into a single ssh_config.
+4. Run `poet` to concatenate them into a single ssh_config

+Add host stanzas to new files or existing ones and re-run `poet`.

-`poet` does not overwrite your existing ssh_config.
-If you want to play with it, move your existing config out of the way.
+Poet won't touch your existing ssh_config.
+If you want to play with it, pass a different filename to the "-o" option.
+Or move your existing config out of the way.

-Stanzas under `$HOME/.ssh/config.d/` with an extension of .disabled are ignored by poet.
+Stanzas under `~/.ssh/config.d/` with an extension of .disabled are ignored by Poet.
 Every now and then, when you do need it, run `poet --with CONFIG` to explicitly include `CONFIG.disabled` in your generated ssh_config.
-You can even include several by running several '--with' options or using `--with CONFIG1,CONFIG2`.
+You can even include several by running several `--with` options or using `--with CONFIG1,CONFIG2`.

-If you only want an ssh_config from certain files, use `--only CONFIG` or `--only CONFIG1,CONFIG2`.
+## Note on Patches/Pull Requests

+* Fork the project.
+* Make your feature addition or bug fix.
+* Add tests for it.
+This is important so I don't break it in a future version unintentionally.
+* Send me a pull request.
+Bonus points for topic branches.